depaulats/GenPop/README.md

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)

+- To compile the book as a PDF (Not working!!)

+- Use 'bookdown::render_book("index.Rmd", "bookdown::pdf_book")'

+- To parse any errors, use 'tinytex::parse_install('bookdownproj.log')'

 ### Edit README

 Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
 It would be appreciated if you add the following to the end: